Ed Bastian

-Edward Herman Bastian (born June 6, 1957) is an American business executive.
-He is the ninth and current chief executive officer of Delta Air Lines, serving in this role since May 2, 2016.
+Edward Herman Bastian (born June 6, 1957) is an American business executive who has served as the chief executive officer of Delta Air Lines since May 2, 2016.

+During his tenure as CEO of Delta, Bastian clashed with the Joe Biden administration over new consumer protection regulations, such as requiring automatic cash refunds for consumers after canceled flights and advertising the full price of fares upfront.
+Following Donald Trump's election victory in 2024, Bastian praised Trump, saying he would be a "a breath of fresh air" for the American airline industry.

 Early life and education

 Bastian grew up in Poughkeepsie, New York, the oldest of nine children.
 His father was a dentist and his mother was a dental assistant.
 The couple operated a dental practice from within the family home.
 He graduated from Our Lady of Lourdes High School in Poughkeepsie in 1975.

-In 1979, Bastian received a Bachelor of Business Administration in accounting from St. Bonaventure University in Cattaraugus County, New York.
+In 1979, Bastian received a Bachelor of Business Administration in accounting from St. Bonaventure University in St. Bonaventure, New York.

 Career

-Bastian began his career as an auditor in New York City at Price Waterhouse, now PricewaterhouseCoopers (PWC).
-During a 1981 annual review, he uncovered a $50 million fraud scheme involving ad powerhouse J. Walter Thompson.
-This prompted a U.S. Securities and Exchange Commission investigation, leaving many PWC executives with marred careers.
-A few years later, Bastian was named partner at age 31.
+Bastian began his career as an auditor at Price Waterhouse (now PricewaterhouseCoopers) in New York City.
+In 1981, he uncovered a $50 million fraud involving the advertising firm J. Walter Thompson, which led to an investigation by the U.S. Securities and Exchange Commission (SEC) and negatively affected several executives at the firm.
+He was named a partner at the firm at age 31.

-After PWC, he served as vice president at PepsiCo, where he managed international finances for its Frito-Lay snack division until 1998, when he joined Delta Air Lines as vice president - finance and controller.
-In 2000, he was promoted to senior vice president – finance and controller.
+He later joined PepsiCo as a vice president, overseeing international finances for its Frito-Lay division.
+In 1998, Bastian joined Delta Air Lines as vice president of finance and controller.
+He was promoted to senior vice president in 2000.
+In 2005, he briefly left Delta to serve as chief financial officer at Acuity Brands, but returned to Delta the same year.